-Conformation of eligibility as per the requirements laid out in Section B.2.
+Confirmation of eligibility as per the requirements laid out in Section B.2.

 Authorization to enable the Engineering Society to verify information provided in Section B.6.1.

-Unless otherwise specified, the EngSoc Application found in APPENDIX–G is to be used as the template application form for all positions.
+Unless otherwise specified, the application page shall contain the following:

+Eligibility requirements

+Due date and time and time for submission of application

+Statement that hiring will be done according to EngSoc Hiring Policy

+The position description

+Uploading mechanism for resumes and cover letters

+Information on interview postings, including tentative dates when interviews will be held

+The application page shall list at least two (2) questions for which a response is required.
+The questions shall be:

+Why do you believe you would be a good fit for the position of <insert position here>?

+Interviews are scheduled to be <insert date(s) here>.
+Do you have any conflicts with this/these date(s) and if so when?

-If the Hiring Committee requires resumes, proposals, or other information, this must be made clear in the position's posting on EngSoc Apply.
+If the Hiring Committee requires resumes, proposals, or other information, this must be made clear in the position's posting on EngSoc Dash.
 If such material is included and not required, it may be taken into consideration, but its inclusion must not be used as a deciding factor in the hiring process.

+In the case that a resume, proposal, or other information is not provided when requested, that lack of submission of the required documents may be used as a deciding factor in the hiring process.

 Scheduling Interviews